waelrkanj/maps/README.md

 # maps
-Maps and visualizations I've made
+Simple maps and visualizations I've made, typically using Python